ableasdale/kafka-producer-perf-test-walkthrough/README.md

 1000000 records sent, 83647.009619 records/sec (79.77 MB/sec), 2.40 ms avg latency, 482.00 ms max latency, 2 ms 50th, 4 ms 95th, 12 ms 99th, 28 ms 99.9th.
 ```

+## Testing larger workloads

+So far, we've been looking at a fairly constrained test with a workload that is fixed in size.
+What happens if we start to increase the size of the workload?
+Does the profile of the test change in a meaningful way?
+Is further optimisation necessary and if so, what choices do we have?

 time docker exec -it broker1 /bin/bash -c 'KAFKA_OPTS="" kafka-producer-perf-test --throughput 100000 --num-records 2000000 --topic demo-perf-topic --record-size 1000 --producer-props bootstrap.servers=broker1:9091 acks=all batch.size=400000 --print-metrics'
 375684 records sent, 75136.8 records/sec (71.66 MB/sec), 2.3 ms avg latency, 482.0 ms max latency.